krasserm/streamz/README.md

 val s3: Source[StreamMessage[Int], NotUsed] = s2.request[Int]("bean:service?method=weight")
 ```

-It initiates an in-out message exchange with the endpoint and continues the stream with the output `StreamMessage`.
+This initiates an in-out message exchange with the endpoint and continues the stream with the output `StreamMessage`.
 Here, a [Bean endpoint](https://camel.apache.org/bean.html) is used to call the `weight(String): Int` method on an object that is registered in the `CamelContext` under the name `service`.
 The input message body is used as `weight` call argument, the output message body is assigned the return value.
 The `receive` type parameter (`Int`) specifies the expected output value type.
 The output message body can also be converted to another type provided that an appropriate Camel type converter is available, (`Double`, for example).
-The `request` combinator is also available for sources or flows of message bodies:
+The `request` combinator is not only available for `Source`s, `Flow`s and `SubFlow`s of `StreamMessage`s but also for `Source`s, `Flow`s and `SubFlow`s of message bodies:

 ```scala
 val s3b: Source[Int, NotUsed] = s2b.request[Int]("bean:service?method=weight")
 ```

-In addition to `Source`, `send` and `request` combinators are also available on stream stages of type `Flow` and `SubFlow` (of `Source` and `Flow`).

-### Camel DSL for Akka Streams (Java)
+A Java version of the Camel DSL for Akka Streams is coming soon.

-Coming soon ...

 <a name="example-application">
 ### Example application